Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Acknowledgments

-\begin{IEEEbiography}[{ }]{Alberto Floris} graduated in Computer Science and Engineering at Politecnico di Milano in 2021.
-He is currently a Data Scientist at Skyqraft AB (Sweden), where he develops machine learning algorithms for large-scale LiDAR point clouds. \end{IEEEbiography}
+\textbf{Alberto Floris} graduated in Computer Science and Engineering at Politecnico di Milano in 2021.
+He is currently a Data Scientist at Skyqraft AB, where he develops machine-learning algorithms for large-scale LiDAR point clouds.
+Part of this work was done during his internship at STMicroelectronics.

-\begin{IEEEbiography}[{ }]{Luca Frittoli} graduated in Mathematics at Università degli Studi di Milano in 2018, and is currently working towards the Ph.D. in Information Technology at Politecnico di Milano.
-His research interests include change detection in multivariate datastreams, concept-drift detection, and deep learning methods for anomaly detection and open-set recognition in images and point clouds. \end{IEEEbiography}